 Following are a few notes outlining differences between current and previous Census data products, including update options for existing users:

 Each Census has some variation in the questions asked when compared with previous Censuses – the inclusion of questions about Internet connectivity in the 2006 and again in the 2011 Census is a good example.
-The questions asked in the 2016 Census were the same as those in 2006 and 2011, but there are some changes to data field IDs and names.
-A concordance table providing Census 2006, 2011 attribute names and their equivalents for 2016 attributes is supplied to all Licensees upgrading to 2016 Census Enhanced MapMakers data products.
+The questions asked between 2006 and 2016 were the same, but were dropped completely for 2021.
+A concordance table providing Census 2006, 2011, 2016 attribute names and their equivalents for 2021 is supplied to all Licensees upgrading to 2021 Census Enhanced MapMakers data products.

-- For clients with a static License (i.e. no geography updates since the time of Licensing) but who now would like to update to current geography as well as receive new Census 2011 data, you will be charged for cumulative annual upgrade costs from the date of your current License based on the current list price of the Licensed product(s) for which an upgrade is required.
+- For clients with earlier static Licenses (i.e. no geography updates since the time of Licensing back as far as 2006) but who now would like to update to current geography as well as receive new Census 2021 data, you would be charged for cumulative annual upgrade costs from the date of your current License based on the current list price of the Licensed product(s) for which an upgrade is required.
 This structure aims to be fair on clients who have taken advantage of the Postcode Update service, and accommodate the cumulative changes incorporating new postcodes, boundary changes and deletion of redundant postcodes over time.
 In practice, if your License is more than five years old, you will need to buy a new product license.

-From late 2017, our Census Enhanced Postcode Data products contain default attributes drawn from the 2016 Census only, these replace the previous range using 2011 Census data.
-While upgrade paths are available for existing 2011 product Licensees, new users may also wish to deploy multi-Census data for time series, trend analyses or similar.
-While no longer available via the web site shopping cart, products with both sets of Census data will be maintained and remain available at least until the 2021 Census.
-If you require a multi Census Postcode Data product, please e-mail sales including the product ID(s) you require and include the tag “plus 2011 dat” in the subject line or prominently in the message body.
-There is a price difference of +20% from the current 2011 product range for the multi Census products.
+From late 2022, our Census Enhanced Postcode Data products contain default attributes drawn from the 2021 Census only, these replace the previous range using 2016 Census data.
+While upgrade paths are available for existing 2016 product Licensees, new users may also wish to deploy multi-Census data for time series, trend analyses or similar.
+While no longer available via the web site shopping cart, products with 2006, 2011 and 2016 Census data will be maintained and remain available at least until the 2026 Census data are released.
+If you require a multi Census Postcode Data product, please e-mail sales including the product ID(s) you require and include the tag “plus <Census year 2006 and / or 2011 and / or 2016> dat” in the subject line or prominently in the message body.
+There is a price difference of +20% per Census year, from the current 2021 product range for the multi Census products.